eberban/eberban/.ai/notes/07-tooling-plan.md

      `npm run cli -- word <w>` reports class, transitivity, segmentation.
    - Expectations are written from the refgram, never bent to the parser.
 A mismatch is a finding for mia or a code fix after mia decides.
-2. **Lowering and evaluator.** mia: "that would be incredible" (lowering); "we'll really need to have tools to interpret those sentences and write tests to ensure they are correct" (evaluator).
+2. **Lowering** (implemented). mia: "that would be incredible".
-   - One walker over the parse tree implementing [02-semantics.md](02-semantics.md), two
-     backends: formula printer in the refgram notation, finite-model evaluator.
+   - One walker over the parse tree implementing [02-semantics.md](02-semantics.md), with a formula printer in the refgram notation as its backend.
+TypeScript under `web/src/semantics/` (`tree.ts`, `ir.ts`, `places.ts`, `lower.ts`, `print.ts`), described in its `README.md`.
+The intermediate form of `ir.ts` is the contract for any later backend.
+   - Printer cases `formulas/*.yaml` (`text`, `formula` as exact printer output, Unicode `∧ ¬ ∃ ≡`), run by `formulas.test.js`.
+Expectations are written from the refgram, never bent to the code.
+CLI `npm run cli -- formula "<text>"`.
+   - Supported and unsupported constructs: the "Coverage" section of the module `README.md`.
-   - Constructs without settled semantics produce an explicit unsupported node, never a guess:
+     Unsupported constructs produce an explicit node in the output, never a guess.
+Anaphora follows [02-semantics.md](02-semantics.md); projection is not implemented.
-     `ze` across definitions, cross-sentence context updates beyond `an`, speaker change.
-   - mia, on `an`: "non deterministic is what matches the most the idea. but as a first step we could only support unique, with a note stating the intent".
-The evaluator reports an error when `an Q` admits zero or several contexts.
-   - mia, on recursion: the evaluator "could add extra shortcuts/special handling of some concepts to shortcircuit the problematic infinite" cases; shortcuts refine unknown only.
-   - Test format: world fixture (atoms, fact tables per undefined root, context fields) plus cases `text` → `true | false | unknown`.
+   - `an Q` lowers to `context Q_1(c,c')`; choosing `c'` is left to whoever evaluates the program. mia: "non deterministic is what matches the most the idea".
 3. **Dictionary lint** (implemented). mia: "why not". `web/src/shared/dict-lint.js`, run by `npm run cli -- lint` and by `web/src/grammar/dictionary-lint.test.js`, which fails on any finding (no allowlist).
 Rules: every key parses as its `family` (particles through the